zephyrproject-rtos/zephyr/boards/arc/emsdp/doc/index.rst

 ``samples/drivers/spi_flash``: Verfiy DW SPI and SPI-FLASH on SPI1.
 First erase the whole flash then write 4 byte data to the flash.
 Read from the flash and compare the result with buffer to check functionality.

+``samples/sensor/mpu6050``: Verfiy DFSS I2C0 and MPU6050 sensor.
+Note: The sensor on EMSDP board is MPU9250, which consists of MPU6050 and AK8963 magnetic sensor.
+This sample only test MPU6050 part.

 Pinmux interface
 ================